 - Find the best location for your business.
 The Colorado Department of Transportation (CDOT) has information on traffic patterns on state highways.
 Some local governments have information on city and county roads, and may also have information on local population demographics.
 Contact CDOT at 303-757-9011 or visit codot.gov.

-- The U.S. Census Bureau (303-264-0220) and Colorado State Data Center (303-866-4147) are also useful resources for population demographics.
+- The U.S. Census Bureau ((720-962-3700) and the Colorado State Demography Office (coloradodemography.github.io/contact) are also useful resources for population demographics.
 Be sure to observe pedestrian movement during business hours to estimate walk-in potential.

 - Check with the city and county government authorities regarding any special business regulations, sales taxes, personal property taxes and zoning restrictions affecting your business for every location where you conduct business.